mariadb-kester/terraformDemo/readme.md

 computer.

 The demonstration is designed to run on a MacBook, but, you can easily modify this to run from a Linux based computer as well.
 On a Mac you can use brew to ensure your packages are updated and installed.

-    brew upgrade
-    brew update --auto-update
-    brew install make terraform pre-commit git

-On a Linux server, you can use your package manager.
-On a Windows computer...
-Good Luck!
+There is a Script provided to ensure the required elements are provided.

 ### Third Party Accounts